Context-Bounded Model Checking for POWER: Introduction

 Apprehending the effects of all the relaxations allowed in such models is extremely hard.
-For instance, while TSO allows reordering stores past loads (of different addresses/variables) reflecting the use of store buffers, a model such as POWER allows reordering of all kinds of store and load operations under quite subtle conditions.
-A lot of work has been devoted to the definition of formal models that accurately capture the program semantics corresponding to models such as TSO and POWER \cite{SSONM2010,DBLP:conf/tphol/OwensSS09,DBLP:conf/cav/Mador-HaimMSMAOAMSW12,DBLP:conf/pldi/SarkarSAMW11,DBLP:journals/toplas/AlglaveMT14}.
+For instance, while TSO allows reordering stores past loads (of different variables) reflecting the use of store buffers, a model such as POWER allows reordering of all kinds of store and load operations under quite subtle conditions.
+A lot of work has been devoted to the definition of formal models that accurately capture the program semantics corresponding to models such as TSO~\cite{SSONM2010,DBLP:conf/tphol/OwensSS09} and POWER~\cite{DBLP:conf/pldi/SarkarSAMW11,DBLP:conf/pldi/SarkarMOBSMAW12,DBLP:journals/toplas/AlglaveMT14,DBLP:conf/cav/Mador-HaimMSMAOAMSW12}.
 Still, programming against weak memory models is a hard and error prone task.
 Therefore, developing formal verification approaches under weak memory models is of paramount importance.
 In particular, it is crucial in this context to have efficient algorithms for automatic bug detection.
-This paper addresses precisely this issue and presents an algorithmic approach for checking state reachability in concurrent programs running on the POWER semantics as defined in \cite{DM14} (which is essentially the POWER model presented in \cite{DBLP:conf/pldi/SarkarSAMW11} with small changes that have been introduced in order to increase the accuracy and the precision of the model).
+This paper addresses precisely this issue and presents an algorithmic approach for checking state reachability in concurrent programs running under the POWER semantics as defined in \cite{DBLP:conf/pldi/SarkarSAMW11,DBLP:conf/pldi/SarkarMOBSMAW12,DM14}.

 The verification of concurrent programs under weak memory models is known to be complex.
 Indeed, encoding the buffering and storage mechanisms used in these models leads in general to complex, infinite-state formal operational models involving unbounded data structures like FIFO queues (or more generally unbounded partial order constraints).
-For the case of TSO, efficient, yet precise encodings of the effects of its storage mechanism have been designed recently \cite{DBLP:conf/tacas/AbdullaACLR12,DBLP:conf/concur/AbdullaABN16}.
-It is not clear how to define such precise and practical encodings for POWER.
+For the case of TSO, efficient and precise encodings of the effects of its storage mechanism have been designed recently \cite{DBLP:conf/tacas/AbdullaACLR12,DBLP:conf/concur/AbdullaABN16,lmcs:4228}.
+However, it is not clear how to define such precise and practical encodings for POWER.

 In this paper, we consider an alternative approach.
 We investigate the issue of defining approximate analysis.
 Our approach consists in introducing a parametric under-approximation schema in the spirit of context-bounding \cite{DBLP:conf/tacas/QadeerR05,MQ07,DBLP:journals/fmsd/LalR09,DBLP:conf/cav/TorreMP09,ABP2011}.
 Context-bounding has been proposed in \cite{DBLP:conf/tacas/QadeerR05} as a suitable approach for efficient bug detection in multithreaded programs.
 Indeed, for concurrent programs, a bounding concept that provides both good coverage and scalability must be based on aspects related to the interactions between concurrent components.
 It has been shown experimentally that concurrency bugs usually show up after a small number of context switches \cite{MQ07}.